hawthornbunny/techie-alt-hunt/README.md

 From this we can conclude that there are 41 fragments in the final file, and that the last fragment to be posted will be the 21st in the file.

-### Identifying fragments
+### Referencing fragments
-There are 2 ways a fragment can be referred to - by their chronological index (ie. the order in which they were posted) or their positional index (where they are in the final file).
-It doesn't really matter which we use since we can freely convert one to the other, but it's important to be clear about which identifier we're using to avoid confusion.
+There are 2 ways a fragment can be referred to - by its chronological index (ie. when it was posted) or its positional index (where it is in the final file).
+It doesn't really matter which index we use since we can freely convert one to the other - however, it's important to be clear about which identifier we're using to avoid confusion.

 I've chosen to use the prefix C for chronological indices, and P for positional indices.
 Therefore, the first posted fragment is C1, and also P1 (since the first posted fragment also happens to be the first in the final file).
 The second posted fragment is C2 or P41, since it's the second posted but it's last in the file.

 ### Fragment format
 Each fragment is in Intel HEX format (`.hex`), which can be recognized by the colon at the start of every line (the _start code_).
 Every line of a `.hex` file is called a _record_, and contains some data (along with other metadata fields, such as a checksum).

-I will not go too deeply into the details of the Intel HEX format - for more information on how to read them, see the [Intex HEX Wikipedia article][].
+I will not go too deeply into the details of the Intel HEX format - for more information on how to read it, see the [Intel HEX Wikipedia article][].
 For the purposes of this challenge, however, it is useful to know that the 4-digit _address_ of a record in a `.hex` file is given by characters 4 to 7.

 For example, in this record from fragment C1:

     :2001E0000AE3437D4A6B0FA69B775E5331FF32E153553BB5C0DDA768161BCF511A56415943

-Characters 4 to 7 are `01E0`, so that's the address of this line.
+Characters 4 to 7 are `01E0`, so that's the (hexadecimal) address of this record.
 Knowing the address can be useful in fragments that have been scrambled in some way, as this allows you to spot and correct it.

-Otherwise, all you need to know about Intel HEX is that a `.hex` file is an ASCII encoding of binary data which can be converted into bytes.
-I'm using the [Python intelhex][] library to convert them.
+Otherwise, all you need to know about Intel HEX is that a `.hex` file is an ASCII encoding of binary data which can be decoded into bytes.
+I'm using the [Python intelhex][] library to decode them.

 ## Fragment list
-The following is a list of the fragments in chronological ordering.
+The following is a list of all fragments found so far in chronological ordering.
 Each section contains a table of information on the fragment, an explanation of how to obtain it, and any useful notes.
 The list will be updated as more fragments are found.

 ### Fragment C1 (P1)
 * Chronological index: 1